bedatadriven/renjin-website/src/jbake/content/casestudy/opsfactor.md

-title=The OpsFactor Case: creating a solution for demand planning in Brazil using Renjin and Amazon Elastic Beanstalk type=casestudy status=published author=Alexander Bertram lang=en
+title=The OpsFactor Case: creating a solution for demand planning in Brazil using Renjin and Amazon Elastic Beanstalk type=casestudy status=published description=Example of how to to combine R and Java for demand planning.
+Opsfactor uses Renjin and Amazon Elastic Beanstalk in their demand planning solution to integrate R and Java. author=Alexander Bertram lang=en
 ~~~~~~